Westminster Castle

 The Westminster Castle, also locally known as "The Pillar of Fire" is a historic landmark located in Westminster, Colorado, northwest of Denver near the intersection of 83rd and Federal.
 It is listed on the National Register of Historic Places as Westminster University.
+The building was built in 1893, but not occupied until 1908.

 Conception to construction

 Westminster University was first conceptualized in 1890 by New Yorker Henry T. Mayham who convinced the Denver Presbytery to build a Presbyterian University on land that he owned on Crown Point, the highest point in what was then Arapaho County.

 Architect E.B.
 Gregory designed and laid the cornerstone for the university's main building, which was to be constructed of gray stone from the Coal Creek area.
 After delays in construction caused by lack of funds, Mayham hired New York architect Stanford White to finish the design and oversee construction.
 White changed a main design element, the stone, to a red sandstone from the Red Rocks/Manitou area.
 White's design was completed by 1893: 160 ft frontage, 80 ft depth, three stories tall, with a distinctive 175 ft tall tower.
 The building's architectural style is an excellent example of Richardsonian Romanesque.